-Montserrat has experienced many natural disasters over the years, common to most Caribbean islands including severe hurricanes, but the most catastrophic event was the eruption of the Soufrière Volcano in 1997, resulting in the destruction of the capital city, Plymouth, which is now known as a modern-day Pompeii.
+Montserrat has experienced many natural disasters over the years, but the most catastrophic event was the eruption of the Soufrière Volcano in 1997, resulting in the destruction of the capital city, Plymouth, which is now known as a modern-day Pompeii.
 The volcanic eruption destroyed much of the natural forest habitat and coral reef in the southern part of the island.
 The eruption has resulted in two-thirds of the island being an exclusion zone.
 The areas of Montserrat outside of the exclusion zone are perfectly safe, volcanic activity being monitored constantly by experts at the Montserrat Volcano Observatory.
-A new capital city in the north, at Little Bay is currently under development.

-All the sites below, along with many others, are described in more detail, including directions for finding them, in the Guide Book “ Birding in Paradise – The Caribbean Emerald Isle of Montserrat: A guide to bird-watching, nature and heritage sites” (details of how to purchase this guide are described in the Visiting section).
+All the sites below, along with many others, are described in more detail, including directions for finding them, in the Guide Book mentioned on this page.

 The Lookout Sugar Mill yard is a historic and cultural site, with fascinating original machinery including the steam engine, and giant gears and rollers.
 It built in 1921 by Bhudda Allen and destroyed by the Okeechobee Hurricane in 1928.
 The mill was subsequently donated to the people of Montserrat in 1999.
 However, the vegetation around the yard—including some fairly large trees, plus the water usually present in the old sugar boiling pans—can attract a variety of small birds.
 Continuing along the road to the public cemetery provides views over the cliffs and the seabird breeding offshore Pinnacle Rock.